windvalley/gossh/README.md

-  exec        Execute commands on remote hosts help        Help about any command push        Push local files/dirs to remote hosts script      Execute a local script on remote hosts version     Show the gossh version information
+  exec        Execute commands on remote hosts help        Help about any command push        Push local files/dirs to remote hosts script      Execute a local shell script on remote hosts version     Show the gossh version information

 Flags: